shumail92/hue2mqtt/README.md

   - `effect` `colorloop` (rainbow mode), `none` (back to normal)
   - `transitiontime` number (multiplied with 100 ms) to transition from the current state to the new state.

-Currently setting only the brightness does not work.
-This library uses [hue-util](https://www.npmjs.com/package/hue-util) for talking to the hue system.
-This library doesn't support setting the brightness (yet).
-I made an [issue](https://github.com/octoblu/node-hue-util/issues/3) about it, if this issue gets fixed, it should automatically work here.

 ## Extra commands

 We also implemented some handy commands: